 Putting a medical device kit together requires workers who can follow detailed packing instructions and sterility protocols in a cleanroom environment.
 But aside from that, like packing a suitcase, almost anybody with a clear set of directions can do it.

 To find out why medical device assembly represents a great opportunity for job seekers, we spoke with Aerotek Practice Lead Julian Ramirez.
-He recommends six reasons to consider a medical device kitting job.
+He recommends five reasons to consider a medical device kitting job.

 Demand is sky high

 Precedence Research reports that the medical device industry is expected to grow at a compound annual growth rate (CAGR) of 5.5% by 2030.
 “I have seen 10s of millions COVID-19 tests manufactured from one location, and many companies are increasing their production to keep up with testing demands.” says Ramirez.

 Kit manufacturers need assemblers to hit lofty production quotas and make sure they can expand.
 It’s a very robust job market.

 Thanks to the surge in demand, wages for medical device assembly workers are very competitive.
 Among manufacturing assembly roles, kitting sets the standard for hourly rates.